Monte dei Paschi shareholders appoint Tononi as new chairman

+BRIEF-Nedbank comments on credit ratings actions by Standard and Poor's and Moody's

+* We have strong capital and liquidity levels and our plans for 2017 are in place and include robust stress testing

-SIENA, Italy Shareholders at Italy's Monte dei Paschi di Siena (BMPS.MI) approved on Tuesday the appointment of Massimo Tononi, former head of the Milan stock exchange, as chairman of the bank.
+SIENA, Italy, Sept 15 Shareholders at Italy's Monte dei Paschi di Siena approved on Tuesday the appointment of Massimo Tononi, former head of the Milan stock exchange, as chairman of the bank.

 Tononi replaces Alessandro Profumo who left Italy's No. 3 lender in August.